mikependon/RepoDB.NET/pages/interfaces/itrace.md

 ## ITrace

-This is an interfaced that is used to mark a class to be a trace object.
+This is an interface that is used to mark a class to be a trace object.
 This interface provides all the `BEFORE` and `AFTER` operation events.

 #### Methods